groveale/groveale.github.io/_posts/2021/2021-02-13-native-vectors-tabbar.md

   - Design
 ---

-If like me, you've been developing Xamarin.iOS and Xamarin.Android apps for some then you will be used to implementing things in a certain way.
-A recent example that I cam across is dealing local image assets.
+If like me, you've been developing Xamarin.iOS and Xamarin.Android apps for some time then you will be used to implementing things in a certain way.
+A recent example that I came across is dealing with local image assets.

-So in iOS, I like to store my images as .pds vectors.
+So in iOS, I like to store my images as .pdf vectors.
 This way I don't need to mess around with different sizes and can just have one copy of the image.
-I store these as `Image Sets` in the `Assests.xcassets` [folder](https://docs.microsoft.com/en-us/xamarin/ios/app-fundamentals/images-icons/displaying-an-image?tabs=macos).
+I store these as `Image Sets` in [`Assests.xcassets`](https://docs.microsoft.com/en-us/xamarin/ios/app-fundamentals/images-icons/displaying-an-image?tabs=macos).
 Bonus here being that I get dark and light theme handling out of the box.
 Great!

 In Android, I store my images in the `drawable` folder as .xml `SVGs`.
 Again, this is for convenience as I don't need to generate all the different sizes for different resolutions.